“As you grow older, you will discover that you have two hands. One for helping yourself, the other for helping others.”Audrey Hepburn

 Kelsie Priest is a Project Engineer at Glotman Simpson Consulting Engineers specializing in the structural design of concrete and wood-frame projects in British Columbia, Washington, and California.
 Kelsie graduated with a Bachelor’s Degree in Civil Engineering from the University of British Columbia in 2014.
 Since graduating, Kelsie has been actively engaged in the recruitment and retention of women in engineering through speaking to and mentoring University and High School aged women.
 She is proud to be a founding director of WCE to drive greater inclusion within the engineering community and connect women engineers with the support and resources they need to be successful in their careers.

 Structural | WSP

 Mikayla Morrey is a structural Engineer-in-Training at WSP.
 Graduating from Queen’s University with a Bachelor of Applied Science in 2018, Mikayla started her career designing electrical substations and working on transmission and distribution projects for BC Hydro.
 After three years she switched industries to work with WSP in their buildings group.
-Mikayla has recently joined WCE’s Vancouver Diversity Committee as Programming Director and is excited to plan events that facilitate meaningful conversation and spark positive change.
-Mikayla’s passion for gender diversity and equity in engineering is what drives her in her role as Sponsorship Director at WCE.
+Mikayla has recently joined WSP’s Vancouver Diversity Committee as Programming Director and is excited to plan events that facilitate meaningful conversation and spark positive change.
+Mikayla’s passion for gender diversity and equity in engineering is what drives her in her role as Board Advisor at WCE.
 Being a founding Director for WCE is one of Mikayla’s proudest achievements as her work empowers and supports fellow women in industry.